Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.21.1/worldgen.md

 Worldgen features are primarily done through placed and configured features.
 KubeJS TFC adds the ability to make these through builders in the `worldgen/configured_feature` server registry event

-{: .unstable #unmerged-pr-warning }
+{: .unstable #imminent-rework }
-> This functionality relies on an as-yet [unmerged PR](https://github.com/KubeJS-Mods/KubeJS/pull/1085) to KubeJS to properly function.
-Until that PR is merged and a version with it is released nothing present on this page will work.
-As a result, everything on this page is liable to change without a full deprecation cycle
+> While this functionality currently works (despite being undocumented) with the latest released version of KubeJS, it is being reworked to depend on [WorldJS]({% link worldjs/1.21.1/index.md %}).
+Said rework may introduce changes to functions and their behavior and as such usage of these features is done at your own risk

 {% assign features = site.fragments | multi_where: 'cat', page.fragment-filter | clean_fragments | sort: 'anchor' %}